marissamanley/2016_Voter_Information/README.md

 member was paused because a second member was still working on their part, but such is an inevitable byproduct of collaborating on a single program.
 Otherwise, Compiler and Runtime Errors were encountered, but they were amended as soon as they arose.
-It was also the first time all of us got an opportunity to really get familiar with github, so it took some time for us to get set up and figure out how to utilize github correctly.
+It was also the first time each member became familiar with github, so it took some time for us to get set up and figure out how to utilize github correctly.

 ## Changes if redone
-If we were to start this project again, we would try to use a dataset that is already in existence, rather than generate random voters.
-An example of this could be using data from the 2016 election instead of the 2020 election.
+If we were to start this project again, we would try to use a dataset that is already in existence, rather than use randomly generated voters.
 We would also implement options for multiple senators in addition to candidates from third-parties.
 If time allowed, we could implement a GUI that allows for users to select the state from an image rather than just from menu options.
-One other possible change is to create more detailed voter profiles to match a more realistic point of data at the beginning of the counting process.
+Another possible change is to create more detailed voter profiles to match a more realistic point of data at the beginning of the counting process.
 This would include their votes from each of the races that they voted in, and store voters individually.
 Ideally, we would also like to include the possibility of having multiple senate races in a state, like in Georgia